ozyyshr/DGM/README.md

 python preprocess_span.py
 ```

-All the preprocessed data can be found in the directory `./data`
+All the preprocessed data can be found in the directory `./data`.
+You can also download it **[here](https://drive.google.com/drive/folders/1QepEf4Uu3GHCsF1L7TuM5uSADlcex-7v?usp=sharing)**

 <h4>3.2 Decision Making and Question Generation</h4>